juniorcfaj/third-project/README.md

 # Ensuring Quality Releases

 This is the last project from Udacity.
 In this project, you'll develop using a variety of industry leading tools, especially Microsoft Azure, to create disposable test environments and run a variety of automated tests with the click of a button.
-Additionally, you'll monitor and provide insight into your application's behavior, and determine root causes by querying the application’s custom log files
+Additionally, you'll monitor and provide insight into your application's behavior, and determine root causes by querying the application’s custom log files.

 ## Project Overview